How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: An Improved Kim-Wen Model

-Another major difference between the Kim-Wen model and the Hiscock-Weems model is that the latter only considers massless particles as well as electron/positron (since the emissions of other charged particle are suppressed in the regime of validity of the model), wheareas the Kim-Wen model considers a \emph{continuous} set of emitted particles, so that the optimal ratio $\gamma$ from Eq.\eqref{gamma} corresponds exactly to the $q/m$ ratio of the particle.
-To investigate how the Kim-Wen model behaves in a more realistic universe, we will consider several finite discrete sets of fictitious particle species of various $q/m$.
-These particles, $\left\{a0,a1,\cdots ,a{11}\right\}$, are listed in the table given in Fig.(\ref{fig:table1}).
-It also contains a few other characteristics such as the $q/m$ ratio, the behavior of the associated evolution plot and the positivity/negativity of the mutual information.
-The evolution and the corresponding mutual information are plotted in Appendix \ref{appendixb}.
+Another major difference between the Kim-Wen model and the Hiscock-Weems model is that the latter only considers massless particles as well as electron/positron (since the emissions of other charged particle are suppressed in the regime of validity of the model), whereas the Kim-Wen model considers a \emph{continuous} set of emitted particles, so that the optimal ratio $\gamma$ from Eq.\eqref{gamma} corresponds exactly to the $q/m$ ratio of the particle.
+To investigate how the Kim-Wen model behaves in a more realistic (though still hypothetical) universe, we analyze what happens if we discretize the set of available particles.
+We introduce the fictitious particles $\left\{a0,a1,\cdots ,a{10}, b1\right\}$, each corresponding to a different $q/m$ ratio; we list their specifics in the table given in Fig.(\ref{fig:table1}).
+In particular, we have included a chargeless particle $a0$ that mimics neutrinos in the Standard Model, which can be massless or massive.
+It can also mimic massless particles like photon and graviton (since massless particles contribute to Hawking evaporation because they carry energy), which in this simple toy model we treat as an effective mass.\\

-From the table in Fig.(\ref{fig:table1}), there appears to be a correlation between a rising behavior and negative mutual information.
-The only instances where this fails are for $q/m>\sqrt{2}$, which, as we have seen in Fig.(\ref{fig:mutual info 3d}), inevitably leads to negative mutual information.
-Remarkably, in this model, \emph{the non-negativity of mutual information therefore prevents the ratio $Q/M$ from uncontrolled growth}.
+First we analyze the case in which only one particle at a time is available to be chosen for the evaporation of the black hole.
+In particular, we start by analyzing what happens when we have only a particle with $q/m>\sqrt{2}$, like $a1$.
+We confirm the result that we anticipated when discussing Fig.(\ref{fig:mutual info 3d}), that whenever the mutual information is negative that particular emission channel does not occur.
+On the other hand, the other particles $\left\{a1, \ldots, a10\right\}$ all have $q/m \leqslant 1$; their behavior can be best exemplified by the plot in Fig.(\ref{fig:em4}), in which the particle $a4$ is the only one present.